invinst/chicago-police-data/README.md

 ## 2. Find officers with highest number of shootings

-Which Chicago Police Officers have the highest number of shootings?
+Which Chicago Police Officers have the highest number of shootings (and which _will_ have the highest number)?

-Once we have cleaned and merged the data, it will be straightforward to answer this question.
+Once we have cleaned and merged the data, it will be straightforward to figure out who currently has the most shootings.
+This data could also be used to predict other officers' liklihoods to commit a unjustified shooting.

 ## 3. Link data to officer profiles